ty-po/soundcloud-sync/README.md

 ## todo

 - rewrite metadata + playlist load to abuse the widget
-- queue send list instead of song by song
 - volume control
 - sync to timecode on load
+- store most recent state server side so we can send it on init

 - split front and backend servers
 - in front end split into services `TransportController` >messages> `Websocket` (play,pause,skip,next) `Websocket` >commands> `PlayerInstance` (Interface for SoundCloud//Spotify//YouTube)